TIERS/ws-lidar-as-camera-odom/README.md

 ### Run CPU_monitor
-Run CPU_monitor (You don't have to run it, it's just for monitoring the CPU and memory usage of our method)
+Run CPU_monitor (You don't necessarily have to run it., it's just for monitoring the CPU and memory usage of our method)
 ```
 roslaunch cpu_monitor cpu_monitor.launch poll_period:=1
 ```